-Unvented water heaters are becoming more popular in the United Kingdom.
-This because this type of water boiler provides good flow rates at taps and appliances and they take up less space than gravity systems.
+Unvented water heaters provide good flow rates at taps and appliances and they take up less space than gravity systems.
 Unvented water heaters, unlike conventional gravity hot water systems, do not have a feed and expansion tank situated above them and as the name implies do not have a vent pipe.
 The vent pipe in gravity systems is open to the atmosphere and therefore prevents a build-up of pressure within the system.
 The fact that unvented boilers are sealed is the key difference them and open vented systems and is the reason the installation of unvented systems is carefully controlled by part G3 of the building regulations.

 It should also be noted that direct unvented water heaters require the skills of a plumber qualified to work on unvented heaters and a part ‘P’ registered electrician, as their function combines both disciplines.
 EasyFlow have people qualified to undertake both the plumbing and the electrical work.